conchoecia/pauvre/README.md

 # Installation

 - Instructions to install on your mac or linux system.
 Not sure on Windows!
-Make sure python 3 is the active environment before installing.
+Make sure *python 3* is the active environment before installing.
   - `git clone https://github.com/conchoecia/pauvre.git`
   - `cd ./pauvre`
-  - `pip install .`
+  - `pip3 install .`
 - Or, install with pip
-  - `pip install pauvre`
+  - `pip3 install pauvre`

 # Usage
 - `marginplot`